 In the United Kingdom, the game is sometimes referred to as the 7’s wheel.
 In this game, the large wheel has 52 spaces, with 7 possible bets, and each wager has a house edge of 7.7% and the corresponding spots include payoffs of 1, 3, 5, 10, 20, and 50 to 1.
 The seventh wager is also a 50-1 payoff, but a different symbol is used.

 |2 spots||20 to 1|

 |1 spot – Symbol A / B||50 to 1|

-Fortune Wheel games both in real world casinos and those online always look something like those pictured above
+Fortune Wheel games both in real-world casinos and those online always look something like the ones pictured above

-The house edge rises from 11.1% for a bet on $1 to 24% on a $40 to 1 wager.
 Since the wheel is divided into 54 spots on the US wheel, the total payoffs if each spot spun evenly in 54 spins would be 249 units, plus the return of 54 wagers for a total of 303.
-If every spot was covered every spin, the total units wagered would be 378, resulting in an overall house edge of nearly 20%
+If every spot was covered every spin, the total units wagered would be 378, resulting in an overall house edge of nearly 20%.

 In Atlantic City, the two highest symbols pay 45 to 1, resulting in a lower house edge of just under 15%.